kaizerpwn/carbo/README.md

 | ![kosharun](https://avatars.githubusercontent.com/u/121234919?s=28&v=4) [@kosharun](https://github.com/kosharun) | Backend development |
 | ![IzetDelibasic](https://avatars.githubusercontent.com/u/123022248?s=28&v=4) [@IzetDelibasic](https://github.com/IzetDelibasic) | Frontend development |

-## Problems we encountered

-- Application in production works well.
-However, since the lack of the time, it still _can_ produce a bad result.
-It is possible to encounter the lack of the list of your previously scanned items.

 ## FAQ

 #### What is this project about?